IT and Computing

 Wireless access is widely available in the College main site (Saugman Common Room, Lange Room-Library, St Cross Room, Caroline Miles Room, Ian Skipper Room, Bar), and in the Annexe Common Room.
 A comprehensive guide to installing and using the main wireless networks at St. Cross is available on the Wireless page.

-Wireless Internet is also available at 27 Rippington Drive, 146 Copse Lane, Stonemason House.
-Different, separate instructions apply for these networks.
+Wireless Internet is also available at Stonemason House.
+Different, separate instructions apply for this network.

 The data on the College server is backed up daily.
 Please note that if you save to anywhere other than your desktop or your My Documents folder your work will NOT be backed up.